The Newlander-Nirenberg theorem for complex $b$-manifolds: Proof of main result for dimension 2

 \section{Proof of main result for dimension \texorpdfstring{$2$}{2}}

 This section is devoted to the proof of Theorem~\ref{mainthm} in the two-dimensional case ($n=0$, in the notation of Theorem~\ref{mainthm}).
-Thanks to Mendoza's Theorem~\ref{Mendoza}, we may begin on a complex $b$-manifold $M=\R^2$ with singular locus $Z=\R\times\{0\}$ and ${\bT^{0,1}}M$ spanned by where $\gamma : \R^2 \to \C$ is a smooth function vanishing to infinite order on $Z$.
+Thanks to Mendoza's Theorem~\ref{Mendoza}, we may take our complex $b$-manifold to be a relative neighbourhood of the origin $M\subseteq \R^2_+$ with ${\bT^{0,1}}M$ spanned by: where $\gamma : M \to \C$ is a smooth function vanishing to infinite order on $\{0\}\times\R$.
 Our task is to find new coordinates near $(0,0)$ in which ${\bT^{0,1}}M$ is spanned by $\bdel_{\overline z}$.
+From Theorem~\ref{2dexist}, there is an open set $U \subseteq M$ containing $(0,0)$ and a smooth function $f : U \to \C$ such that: \begin{enumerate}[(i)] \item $L f =0$ ($b$-holomorphicity), \item $f$ vanishes on $\{0\}\times \R$, \item $f_x(0,0)=1$ (denoting partial derivatives by subscripts for brevity). \end{enumerate} We split $f$ into its real and imaginary parts